-Tim Reynolds, Director of Music, is also artistic Director/Conductor of the Hilton Head Choral Society and Chorusmaster for the Hilton Head Symphony Orchestra.
+Tim Reynolds, Hilton Head Campus director of music, is also artistic Director/Conductor of the Hilton Head Choral Society and Chorusmaster for the Hilton Head Symphony Orchestra.
 His formal training includes music degrees from Wittenberg University, and the University of Oklahoma with additional studies at the Britten-Pears School for Advanced Musical Studies, Aldeburgh, England; Clare College, Cambridge University, England; and Hochschule fur Musik, Vienna, Austria.

 Debby Graves, organist, is an accomplished organist, music and drama instructor, as well as a math and history teacher.
 Her music training includes degrees from The State University of New York, Fredonia and Virginia Commonwealth University, Virginia

 Chancel Choir – Adults, college age through senior adult.